csaez/csaez.github.io/content/posts/2022-02-28_fzf-for-the-win.md

 Here a breakdown of how I have this setup:

+### Finding executables

-1. First we need to find the executables in the project, for that I do a recursive find starting on the current directory (usually the root of the project, I usually create a `build` folder within the project containing the generated project out of cmake where things get built, so this should cover that use case).
+First we need to find the executables in the project, for that I do a recursive find starting on the current directory (usually the root of the project, I usually create a `build` folder within the project containing the generated project out of cmake where things get built, so this should cover that use case).